Project

 Jun 2024 The NZ Government identified the Northland Corridor's sections as Road of National Significance in its Government Policy Statement on land transport.

-Mar 2025 The New Zealand Government opened procurement for Stage One and confirmed the project will be delivered using a PPP.
+Mar 2025 The New Zealand Government commenced procurement for Stage One and confirmed the project will be delivered using a Public Private Partnership.

 Sector